๐ŸชดEconomic Development

 Pioneers of Group Lending and Social Collateral

-Traditional banks require physical collateral—property, assets, guarantees.
-These institutions revolutionized lending by replacing physical collateral with social accountability, where borrowers guarantee each other's loans through community pressure and mutual support.
+Traditional banks require physical collateral: property, assets, guarantees.
+The institutions below revolutionized lending by replacing physical collateral with social accountability, where borrowers guarantee each other's loans through community pressure and mutual support.

 Grameen Bank

-• Founded in Bangladesh (1983) by Muhammad Yunus—the institution that coined "microcredit" and won the 2006 Nobel Peace Prize for proving the poor are creditworthy
+• Founded in Bangladesh (1983) by Muhammad Yunus, the institution that popularized "microcredit" and won the 2006 Nobel Peace Prize for proving the poor are creditworthy

-• Group lending model where borrowers form circles of 5-10 people who cross-guarantee loans, creating peer pressure that keeps default rates remarkably low
+• Group lending model where borrowers form circles of five people who cross-guarantee loans, creating peer pressure that keeps default rates remarkably low (historically under 3%)

 ASA (Association for Social Advancement)

-• Low-cost, high-efficiency model established in Bangladesh (1978)—proves microfinance can scale while keeping interest rates affordable for the poorest borrowers
+• Low-cost, high-efficiency model established in Bangladesh (1978), proving microfinance can scale while keeping interest rates more affordable for the poorest borrowers

-• Streamlined operations minimize overhead costs through standardized procedures and simplified loan products
+• Streamlined operations minimize overhead through standardized procedures and simplified loan products, giving ASA one of the lowest cost-per-borrower ratios in the industry

-• Targets the poorest segments—specifically designs products for those below typical MFI thresholds, expanding the reach of financial inclusion
+• Targets the poorest segments, specifically designing products for those below typical MFI thresholds, expanding the reach of financial inclusion

 Holistic Development Models

 These institutions recognize that credit alone doesn't solve poverty.
-They combine financial services with education, health programs, and capacity building—addressing multiple barriers to development simultaneously.
+They combine financial services with education, health programs, and capacity building, addressing multiple barriers to development at once.

 BRAC

-• World's largest NGO founded in Bangladesh (1972)—operates in 11+ countries with programs spanning microfinance, education, healthcare, and legal services
+• World's largest NGO, founded in Bangladesh (1972), operating in 11+ countries with programs spanning microfinance, education, healthcare, and legal services

-• Integrated development approach bundles loans with skills training, health education, and social empowerment programs
+• Integrated development approach bundles loans with skills training, health education, and social empowerment programs.
+The logic: a loan is more effective when the borrower also has business skills and access to healthcare.

 Opportunity International